chapincavender/d20-mc-simulator/README.md

-# d20 Monte Carlor simulator
+# d20 Monte Carlo simulator

 This library provides a Monte Carlo simulator for combat encounters in d20 tabletop RPG systems.
 The current implementation supports Dungeons & Dragons fifth edition (2014).
-The primary use case is for game masters to playtest statistics for custom monsters under the assumption that the monster will appear in a combat encounter that is part of a larger adventuring day (see Rationale for more details).
+The primary use case is for game masters to playtest statistics for custom monsters under the assumption that the monster will appear in a combat encounter that is part of a larger adventuring day (see [Rationale](#rationale) for more details).
 An adventuring day is assumed to consist of six combat encounters with a short rest after the second and fourth encounters.

 Given a party level for the player characters and the number of monsters in an encounter, the simulator will run Monte Carlo simulations for a large number of adventuring days.
 The output will report the mean and standard deviation of the number of player characters surviving at the end of the last encounter on each day.
-From testing against balanced combat enounters using a party of four player characters and monsters from the Monster Manual, a balanced encounter will produce a mean survival of 1.0 player character (see Details and Assumptions below for more details).
+From testing against balanced combat enounters using a party of four player characters and monsters from the Monster Manual, a balanced encounter will produce a mean survival of 1.0 (see [Details and Assumptions](#details-and-assumptions) below for more details).

 # Setup